ginstrom/paladin-novel/chapters/02_breaking-chains.md

 ***

 Hours later, Pell produced a rusty file from somewhere in his rags.
 The metal scraped against iron with agonizing slowness, each stroke sending vibrations through already raw wrists.

+Once he was free, he passed the file to Gond.
 Gond's hands shook uncontrollably—not from effort, but from the bone-deep cold that had settled into his marrow.
-His lips had turned blue, and his breath came in short, visible puffs despite the mild coastal air.
+His lips had gone numb, and his breath came in short, visible puffs despite the mild spring air.
+Pell took the file back.

 "Hold still," Pell muttered through chattering teeth, his own fingers fumbling with the file.
 Dark humor crept into his voice even as his hands trembled.
 "At this rate, we'll die of old age before these bloody things come off.
 Though I suppose that's better than drowning."

-Sim worked at his own manacles with methodical patience, but Gond could see the priest's shoulders hunched against more than just the cold.
+Sim waited patiently for Pell to hand him the file, but Gond could see the priest's shoulders hunched against more than just the cold.
 The weight of the dead escapees pressed down on all of them, but on Sim more than the mercenaries who had seen their share of death.

-Pell finally worked his own chains free and immediately set to helping the others, his usual quick wit subdued.
-"Well," he said, forcing lightness into his voice, "at least we're not fish food.
+"Well," Pell said finally, forcing lightness into his voice, "at least we're not fish food.
 Though I'm starting to think the fish might have had the easier time of it."

 The joke fell flat in the grey morning air, but it served its purpose—a reminder that they were alive, that survival meant moving forward despite the weight of what they'd lost.

 ***

-When the last manacle finally fell away, Gond stood and brushed sand from his clothes.
+With the last manacle removed, Gond stood and brushed sand from his clothes.
 His legs still shook, his shoulder was throbbing, and the world tilted slightly with each movement, but he forced himself upright.
 Inland, Gond spotted smoke from a chimney, promising warmth and shelter.

 He looked at his unlikely companions—the sharp-eyed mercenary thief and the gentle priest—and his chest tightened, then released, as if iron bands had suddenly snapped.
 Not quite trust, but maybe its distant cousin.
 They had bled together, suffered together, lost a friend together.
 That had to count for something.